manhowong/ephys-analysis-toolbox/resources/signal_processing_algorithms/signal_detection.md

 Finite differences are used for the approximation of derivatives.
 For interior sampling points, central differences are computed.
 For the first and last sampling points, single-sided differences are computed.
 For more info, see [this](https://www.mathworks.com/help/matlab/ref/gradient.html#bvifdfu-5) and [this](https://en.wikipedia.org/wiki/Finite_difference).

 Numerical gradients are computed as described above with a point spacing of one.
 Then, the gradients are corrected to the actual time interval between two points.

-This step generate an array of gradients for each trace.
+This step generates an array of gradients for each trace.

 ## 3. Smooth gradient array